mtch99/Ballerz/README.md

 ## Branch Purpose
-    I want to be able to make friends and accept friendship requests
+    I want to be able to switch between Quebec city and montreal
 ## Next
 Test these scenarios:
     `TODO: define next scenarios`